 We note the following points:

 (a) His assertion that the ‘we’ = Christians as opposed to Gentiles disregards the fact that the Galatian Christian readers were Gentiles.
 The whole point of 2:16-4:6 is that Gentiles are sons of Abraham through faith-in-Jesus apart from circumcision.
 Paul’s ‘we’ merely stresses that the Gentile Christians were, by faith-in-Jesus, as fully Christian as a Jewish Christian like himself.
-Thus in 4:3 he, a Jew, can so identify himself with Gentiles (who are now Christians) as to include himself in their ‘former idolatry’.
+Thus in 4:3 he, a Jew, can so identify himself with Gentiles (who are now Christians) as to include himself in their ‘former idolatry’.2.
+RSV: guarantee.
+Modern Greek uses this word of engagement for marriage.
+See further G. Kittel, Theological Dictionary of the New Testament, Eerdmans, 1967, Vol. 1, p.
+475.

 (b) The second ‘that’ does not introduce a second concept quite removed in time from the first.
 The second ‘that’ is explanatory.
 It acts as a bridge or an ‘=’ sign.
 It is important to read the whole argument, 2:16-4:6, where the message is that faith-in-Jesus brings justification (which Abraham and his true sons enjoy).
 Justification makes men sons of God.
 God gives his Spirit to his sons.